Differential orbifold K-Theory

 It follows from Lemma \ref{uiufwefewfwfewf} that after replacing $\cE$ by $\cE\sqcup_B \tilde \cE\sqcup_B \tilde \cE^{op}$ and $\cW$ by $\cW\sqcup_B (\cE\times I)$ for a suitable geometric family $\tilde \cE$ there exists a taming $\cE_t$.
 This taming induces a boundary taming $\cW_{bt}$.
 The obstruction to an extension of the boundary taming to a taming of $\cW$ is $\ind(\cW_{bt})\in K(B)$.
 Using the method described in \ref{dhuidwqdwqd} we can adjust the taming $\cE_t$ such that $\ind(\cW_{bt})=0$.
 Here it might be necessary to add another family to $\tilde \cE$.
 Then we extend the boundary taming $\cW_{bt}$ to a taming $\cW_t$, possibly after a further stabilization, i.e. after adding a family $\cG\sqcup_B \cG^{op}$ with closed fibres.

-We now apply \begin{theorem} \end{theorem} To prove Theorem \ref{formula_bord}, we adapt the proof of theorem \cite[Thm.
-4.13]{math.DG/0201112} using the remarks made in the proof of Theorem \ref{diqwdwqdddwqd}.
+We now apply \begin{theorem} \end{theorem} To prove Theorem \ref{formula_bord}, we adapt the proof of theorem \cite[Theorem 4.13]{math.DG/0201112} using the remarks made in the proof of Theorem \ref{diqwdwqdddwqd}.
 We see that $(\cE,0)$ is paired with $(\emptyset,\Omega(\cW))$.
 This implies \eqref{E_to_Omega}. \hB

-Let $p\colon W\to B$ be a proper representable submersion from an orbifold with boundary $W$ which restricts to a submersion $q:=(p_{|\partial W})\colon (V:=\partial W)\to B$.
+Let $p\colon W\to B$ be a representable morphism which is a locally trivial fibre bundle of compact manifolds with boundaries.
+We let $q:=(p_{|\partial W})\colon (V:=\partial W)\to B$ denote the locally trivial bundle of closed manifolds obtained by restriction of $p$ to the fibrewise boundaries.
 We assume that $p$ has a topological $K$-orientation and a differential $K$-orientation represented by $o_p$ which refines the topological $K$-orientation.
 We assume that the geometric data of $o_p$ have a product structure near $V$.
 In this case we have a restriction $o_q:=o_p{|V}$ which represents a differential $K$-orientation of $q$.
 It is easy to see that this restriction of representatives (with product structure) preserves equivalence and gives a well-defined restriction of differential $K$-orientations.
 We have the following version of bordism invariance of the push-forward in differential $K$-theory. \begin{prop} For $y\in\hat K(W)$ we set $x:=y_{|V}\in \hat K(V)$.
 Then we have